acasto/iptic-memex/README.md

       - Google Gemini
       - OpenRouter
       - Llama.cpp via API
-  - [x] OpenAI compatibile providers can be added through conigs, no code changes needed
+  - [x] OpenAI compatibile providers can be added through configs, no code changes needed
   - [x] Easy configuration of providers and models through config files
   - [x] Switch between providers and models on the fly
   - [x] Providers can be aliased in the config file for per provider or model settings